gradusnikov/eclipse-chatgpt-plugin/README.md

 # AssistAI - A ChatGPT Plugin for Eclipse IDE

 AssistAI is an Eclipse IDE plugin that integrates ChatGPT functionality.
-The plugin is experimental and currently works with Java editors only.
+The plugin is experimental and was mainly tested with Eclipse 2023/03.

 ## Features